Topeka was at the center of Brown v. Board. Decades later, segregation of another sort lingers

 “But of course, there were issues that were deeper than just what a building looks like,” she said.

 That is what allowed teacher Jolene Tyree, who is Black, to finish her degree.
-The longtime-aide hopes it makes a difference to her students to have someone who looks like them.
-Growing up, she recalls having very few Black teachers herself.
+The longtime-aide, hopes it makes a difference to her students to have someone who looks like them.
+Growing up, she recalls having very few Black teachers.

 “You just feel somewhat on the outer side,” said Tyree, whose mother also attended Monroe and whose first-graders are now learning about the desegregation case.

 Back in the library, Tyree’s students’ lesson was ending.
-Anderson, the superintendent, strode to the front of the room, quizzing the children on whether they wanted to be teachers, doctors or even the president of the United States someday.
+Tiffany Anderson, Topeka’s first Black female superintendent, strode to the front of the room, quizzing the children on whether they wanted to be teachers, doctors or even the president of the United States someday.

 Hands shot into the air.
 Anderson said many of the kids wouldn’t have done so in the past because they hadn’t seen anyone who looked like them in those roles.